oqurum/TheReader/README.md

 My intention will be to make it [Plex](https://plex.tv) for Books.

+TODO:
+ - Implement database migrations
-TODO's in comments throughout the code
+ - More `TODO`s in comments throughout the code

 # Running/Building